-Alfa Romeo will release its first ever SUV in 2017.
+Alfa Romeo released its first-ever SUV in 2017.
 Named the Stelvio, the model will mark 14 years since the brand showcased the Kamal SUV concept at the 2003 Geneva motor show.
-Expect plenty of component sharing with the Alfa Romeo Giulia mid-size sedan that will be the first all-new model aiming to revive the Italian brand’s fortunes.

 This is the established collective noun for the global legions of passionately devoted fans of the Alfa Romeo brand.

 How are you finding our new site design?
 Tell us in the comments below or send us your thoughts at firstname.lastname@example.org.

 FWD vs RWD vs AWD – which is the safest kind of car?

 With so many drivetrains in the market to choose from, powering either the front wheels, the rear wheels, or both ends... which setup is right for you?

 Buying your first brand-new car from a dealer – the dos and don’ts

 Buying a brand-new car from a dealer can be a daunting experience, so here's a few pointers